 They also allow you to save by bundling their in-home system with one of their on-the-go options.
 Some of their systems can also be used with their Caregiver Tracking app, which allows you to track the user’s location, in addition to sending you notifications when the system’s battery is low.

 All of these features come at a shockingly low cost.
-Bay Alarm Medical’s in-home systems start at a mere $21.95 per month, not to mention that they also waive activation, installation, and equipment fees.
+Bay Alarm Medical costs start at $24.95 per month, not to mention that they also waive activation, installation, and equipment fees.

 With its entire workforce based in the United States, LifeFone is able to offer an unparalleled level of service to its customers.
 They also offer bundles of their systems, such as the At-Home and On-The-Go GPS combo, which is perfect for spouses or roommates.